If I mention comfort food, what’s the first thing that pops into your head?

 The base of the dish is usually couscous or bread that is broken up into breadcrumbs and fried.
 It’s often topped with sardines, or blood sausage, and some form of green vegetable like peppers, and sometimes tomatoes.

 The dish I had in the Alpujarras also included oranges, which really added to the flavour.
 Keep an eye out for it if you ever travel to Andalucia!

 French Onion Soup is not just any ordinary onion soup.
 It’s a heavy meat stock packed with onions and topped with a huge crouton of toasted bread smothered completely in melted cheese.
 Cheese toastie and stew-like soup in one?
 Yes, please!

 You’ll see this on many menus in France, and it’s definitely done in some places better than others.
 So make sure you try a few if you ever visit!
 I had my first real try in a cafe on the Champs-Elysees in Paris, and it was delicious!

 Vietnam – Drip Coffee

-Once it’s served you can stir it all together and enjoy, or pour it over a glass of ice for an iced version.
+Once it’s served, you can stir it all together and enjoy or pour it over a glass of ice for a chilled version.
 I can’t tell you how many of these I had while I travelled around Vietnam and how much I’ve missed them since I left!

 Special mention also has to go to Cao Lau, a noodle dish you can only get in the city of Hoi An.
 The noodles are made from water from a special well, and the sauce is a thicker consistency than Pho.
 It’s topped with pork and plenty of fresh herbs.
 Delicious!